Theodora Bosanquet: Henry James (1907-1916) and wartime

 In October 1907, shortly after her 27th birthday, Bosanquet began work for Henry James.
 His request had been for someone to transcribe edits and additions to his substantial body of work, James having undertaken a revision of his writings for the twenty-four-volume New York Edition.
-Bosanquet was an admirer of James' work, and had been introduced to his writings as a pre-teenager.
+Bosanquet was an admirer of James's work, and had been introduced to his writings as a pre-teenager.
 She became a loyal amanuensis or, as James once referred to her, his 'Remington priestess', remaining with him until his death in 1916.
 A week after she had started in the role, James wrote to his brother William to describe:a new excellent amanuensis... a young boyish Miss Bosanquet, who is worth all the other (females) that I have had put together...
-There is no comparison!As James' health ailed during the last months of his life, Bosanquet remained loyal, including keeping the novelist's friends updated on his health.
-With the arrival of William James' wife and daughter, however, she and others were kept away from James.
-Bosanquet wrote of the in-laws as viewing her as too 'presumptuous', particularly in keeping figures such as Edith Wharton - whose adultery they disapproved of - informed about the novelist's wellbeing.
+There is no comparison!As James's health ailed during the last months of his life, Bosanquet remained loyal, including keeping the novelist's friends updated on his health.
+With the arrival of William James's wife and daughter, however, she and others were kept away from James.
+Bosanquet wrote of the in-laws as viewing her as too "presumptuous", particularly in keeping figures such as Edith Wharton - whose adultery they disapproved of - informed about the novelist's wellbeing.
 When James died in 1916, Bosanquet turned down an invitation to become Wharton's secretary in Paris, choosing instead to work for the final two years of the First World War in the War Trade Intelligence Department and Ministry of Food.
 In 1919, she received an MBE for her wartime work.

 Following James's death, Bosanquet had written a number of articles about him for magazines in England and America, including for the Fortnightly Review, and the American modernist magazine The Little Review (1918).
 She later developed, at the Woolfs' request, the Little Review article into a memoir, published by the Hogarth Press in 1924 as Henry James at Work, and reprinted, slightly revised, in 1927.
-This memoir is viewed today as a pioneering work of critical biography, and viewed as particularly valuable for Bosanquet's 'objective and comparatively unbiased point of view' as 'an intelligent and observant witness and reporter'.
+This memoir is viewed today as a pioneering work of critical biography, and particularly valuable for Bosanquet's "objective and comparatively unbiased point of view" as "an intelligent and observant witness and reporter".